 Therefore, to one who knows the right thing to do and does not do it, to him it is sin.James 4:17(NASB)

-And here in this verse the apostle simply explains to his readers the consequences of knowing what is the godly and honourable, in the sight of the Lord, and yet refusing to carry it out.. therefore, to the one who knows the right thing to do, he warns, yet does not do it – to him it is sin.
+And here in this verse, the apostle simply explains to his readers the consequences of knowing what is godly and honourable in the sight of the Lord, and yet refusing to carry it out... therefore, to the one who knows the right thing to do, he warns, yet does not do it, to him it is sin.

-Heavenly Father, thank You for this truth in the book of James, that when I know what is righteous.. and yet do not do it, I am committing a sin in Your eyes.
-Forgive me for the times when I have done things that are wrong and avoided doing what is right, or turned a blind eye to some need or necessity.
-Thank You that in Christ I have all that I need to live righteously, in this troubled world, and from this day forward I pray that I would not only know what is right, but be ready and willing to carry it out, through Your sufficient strength, and for Your greater glory, this I ask in Jesus name AMEN.
+Heavenly Father, thank You for this truth in the book of James that when I know what is righteous and yet do not do it, I am committing a sin in Your eyes.
+Forgive me for the times when I have known that something is evil but done it anyway, when I have avoided doing what is right, or when I have turned a blind eye to some need or necessity.
+I pray that from this day forward, I would not only know what is right but be ready and willing to carry it out, through Your sufficient strength and for Your greater glory.
+This I ask in Jesus' name, AMEN.